akinpoz/akinpoz-mvp/README.md

 2. functional components unless absolutely necessary (i.e. chart.js)
 3. use console.error for printing errors. use console.log for temporary debugging (delete afterwards)
 4. There should be no nameless divs.
 Give each div an id that describes what it does
+5. Every action should handle it's errors with messages and easy to decipher codes.